Bachelor of Science in Nursing for Registered Nurses (RN-BSN)

 This course is designed to equip the learners with the basic knowledge of educational concepts, teaching-learning process, methods of teaching, preparation and effective use of audio-visual aids for classroom teaching as well as health promotional activities for individuals, families and community.
 It also provides learners the basic knowledge on evaluation process and tools that aid in assessment.
 The course prepares students for the educator/instructor role in academic settings as well as role of health educator in community settings.

-This course aims to initiate final year students in innovation process, enable them with basic entrepreneurship skills and make them understand the concepts of sustainability in the modern world of their future profession.
-The Course is designed in 3 parts in order to explain main principles of entrepreneurial process; to link them with concepts of innovation and to engage in sustainability leadership to affect positive societal change.
-For future medical professionals, this course has to ensure ability of appropriate medical decision making balanced between professional & ethical approaches on one side as oppose to finance and business on the other side.
+This course aims to initiate students in the innovation process, enable them with basic entrepreneurship skills and make them understand the concepts of sustainability in the modern world in the field of their future profession.
+The course is designed in 3 parts to explain the main principles of entrepreneurial process; to link them with concept of innovation and to engage in sustainable leadership to affect positive societal change.
+For future healthcare professionals, this course ensures the ability of decision making to be balanced between professional, ethical approaches on one side, and finance and business on the other side.

 Semester – 4